-Saul is head of our Probate team and has been practising Probate for over 19 years.
+Saul is head of our Probate team and has been practising Probate for over 20 years.
 Saul has a LLB degree from the University of West London.
 Saul qualified as a Solicitor in March 1984, his initial experience being in Civil Litigation and since the practice started on 1 May 1999, he has also worked in Probate.
 His experience gives our practice the unique ability to use his Dispute Resolution skills to reduce possible disputes that may arise.
-Probate work in the practice is supervised by Saul Marine – Principal of the practice who is assisted by Dylane Dawkins – Trainee Solicitor.
+Probate work in the practice is supervised by Saul Marine.

-The work involved relates to apply for the grant of probate, collecting and distributing the assets.
+The work involved relates to applying for the grant of probate, collecting and distributing the assets.

 Projected costs in respect of work in this section can vary depending on the value nature and number of assets and complexity of the work.